open-telemetry/opentelemetry.io/content/en/blog/2023/otel-in-focus-03.md

 ##### [Go](/docs/instrumentation/go/)

 [Version v1.15.0-rc.2](https://github.com/open-telemetry/opentelemetry-go/releases/tag/v1.15.0-rc.2)
 has been released.
-1.15 will ship with Metrics v1 support, and its associated stability guarantees.
+Version 1.15 will ship with Metrics v1 support, and its associated stability guarantees.
 Other highlights of the release candidate include:

 - Support for global meter providers.